tatum021/hashkey-custody-api-docs/source/index.html.md

 Company companyTest = new Company(companyContext);
 ```

-The company key and secret can be generated in the company settings.
+The management key and secret can be generated in the team settings.

 ## Wallet
 ### create